survivejs/webpack-book/manuscript/loading_assets/loading_styles.md

 ## Loading LESS

 [Less](http://lesscss.org/) is a popular CSS processor that is packed with functionality.
-In Webpack using Less doesn't take a lot of effort. [less-loader](https://www.npmjs.com/package/less-loader) deals with the heavy lifting:
+In Webpack using Less doesn't take a lot of effort. [less-loader](https://www.npmjs.com/package/less-loader) deals with the heavy lifting.
+You should install [less](https://www.npmjs.com/package/less) as well given it's a peer dependency of *less-loader*.
+Consider the following minimal setup:

 ```javascript
 {